 Cultura was originally designed for use at both the high school and university levels.
 All activities suggested in this guide have been tested in language courses at MIT and partner institutions since 1997.

 Before you begin working with Cultura, you need to find an exchange partner

 Cultura exchanges traditionally involve two partner teachers and two groups of students from two different cultures.

-If you are looking for a partner, we encourage you to register above in the Educator's forum and post a request for a partner.
-The platform of UNI-collaboration has also a list of classes looking for partnerships.
+If you are looking for a partner, we encourage you check the platform of UNI-collaboration for a list of classes looking for partnerships.